 You’ve probably heard of co-ops: food co-ops, childcare co-ops, housing co-ops, energy co-ops.

-The stuff they’re sharing varies ― groceries, babysitting, real estate, kilowatt-hours ― but the concept is the same: In a cooperative, people join together to form an organization, sharing resources for the benefit of all members.
+The stuff they’re sharing varies ― groceries, babysitting, housing, kilowatt-hours ― but the concept is the same: In a cooperative, people join together to form an organization, sharing resources for the benefit of all members.

 So what’s a credit union?
 It’s a money co-op ― a group of people who put their dollars together, forming an organization that offers savings and checking accounts, makes loans, and offers essentially the same services as a bank.